LittleStevieBrule/ruby-rest-example/README.md

  ## API

  ### Authentication
- Authentication is required to create/modify/delete a users posts and dogs All requests marked with (requires auth) must provide a Github access token as part of the request body or uri
+ Authentication is required to create/modify/delete a users posts and dogs.
+ All requests marked with (requires auth) must provide a Github access token as part of the request body or uri
  Example: